laser cutting

 Therefore, with the continuous development of the manufacturing industry, the application of laser cutting technology in the field of metal materials processing is becoming increasingly extensive.

-It is gradually becoming one of the important processes in modern manufacturing.
+It is gradually becoming one of the essential processes in modern manufacturing.

 This will also further promote the manufacturing industry to high-end, digital, and intelligent transformation and development.

-In addition to being more applicable in the manufacturing industry for processing metal materials, laser cutting technology is also very good at processing non-metallic materials.
+In addition to being more applicable in the manufacturing industry for processing metal materials, laser cutting technology is also well-suited for processing non-metallic materials.

-Compared with metal materials, non-metallic materials have a higher absorption rate of lasers.
+Compared to metal materials, non-metallic materials have a higher absorption rate of laser energy.

-Therefore, when laser cutting technology is applied to the cutting and processing process, it will achieve higher production and processing efficiency than when used with metal materials.
+Therefore, applying laser cutting technology to cutting and processing achieves higher efficiency than when processing metal materials.

-Therefore, laser cutting technology is also widely used in non-mechanical product cutting processing, such as processing watch gemstones on the shaft hole, non-metallic template processing, and so on.
+Therefore, laser cutting technology is also widely used in non-mechanical product cutting and processing, such as cutting watch gemstones on the shaft hole, processing non-metallic templates, and so on.

-In the laser cutting process of these materials, the processing gases used for different non-metallic materials are also different.
-Non-metallic materials and cutting parameters for laser cutting are shown in Table 1.
+In the laser cutting process of these materials, the processing gases used for different non-metallic materials vary.
+The non-metallic materials and cutting parameters for laser cutting are presented in Table 1.

 Table 1 Non metallic materials and cutting parameters in laser cutting